LLNL/Umpire/docs/sphinx/developer_guide.rst

   $ ASAN_OPTIONS=detect_leaks=1 ctest -T test --output-on-failure

-Additionally, the Leak Sanitizer can be run on one specific test (in this case, the "replay" tests) with:
+Additionally, the Leak Sanitizer can be run on one specific test (in this example, the "replay" tests) with:

 .. code-block:: bash